Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 - Don’t rent a car.
 Public transport is easy, cheap and often the best way to get around.

-- The trains are typically the best way to get to into the city from the airports.
+- The trains are typically the best way to get into the city from the airports.

 - Airport express trains have luggage hold areas in the carriages.
 Standard underground and national railway lines usually don’t.